B-Salinas/B-Salinas/README.md

 - Graduated from <a href="https://www.stedwards.edu"> St. Edward's University </a> with a B.S. in Mathematics and a minor in Philosophy
 - Attended <a href="https://www.appacademy.io">App Academy</a>, a 1400+ hour full-stack software engineering bootcamp

 I like the intersection of math, philosophy, and art.
-In my free time, I'm outside walking my dog or reading (currently switching between "The 7 Habits of Highly Effective People" by Stephen R. Covey and "Love in the Time of Cholera" by Gabriel García Márquez).
-Currently dusting off my higher order math notes and playing around with Ruby and Solidity.
+In my free time, I'm outside walking my dog or reading _The 7 Habits of Highly Effective People_ by Stephen R. Covey or _Love in the Time of Cholera_ by Gabriel García Márquez).
+Currently dusting off my higher order math notes and messing around with Ruby.

 <!--
 Some of my favorite languages and frameworks are JavaScript, Python, SQL/PostgreSQL, React with Chakra-UI, Postman, Figma, Notion, Git, and Markdown.